Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Results

-In summary, monitoring the transient dynamics of vibrational populations under pulsed Stokes SERS pumping and pulsed anti-Stokes SERS probing can evidence signatures of IVR that might be accessible to experiments.
+In summary, monitoring the transient dynamics of vibrational populations under pulsed Stokes SERS pumping and pulsed anti-Stokes SERS probing can provide evidence of signatures of IVR that might be accessible to experiments.
+The generality of these results is further highlighted in Section S2.2.2. of the SI, where we discuss the case $\hbar g_{\textsc{vis,a}}\sim \hbar g_{\textsc{vis,b}}$.